1. Choose a Name for Your LLC

 EIN: If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
 If you form a one-member LLC, you must obtain an EIN for it only if you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online EIN application on the IRS website.
 There is no filing fee.

 Annual State Filing Fee: Every domestic or foreign LLC that is treated as a partnership or disregarded entity for federal income tax purposes that has any income, gain, loss, or deductions derived from New York sources is subject to an annual filing fee.
 An LLC that elects to be treated as a corporation for federal income tax purposes is not subject to the filing fee.
-An LLC or LLP that owes the filing fee must file Form IT-204-LL, Partnership, Limited Liability Company, and Limited Liability Partnership Filing Fee Payment Form.
+An LLC or LLP that owes the filing fee must file Form IT-204-LL, Partnership, Limited Liability Company, and Limited Liability Partnership Filing Fee Payment Form (available on the New York State Department of Taxation and Finance website).
 The fee ranges from $25 to $4,500 depending on the LLC's income.

 7. Foreign LLCs

 To do business in New York, all LLCs organized outside of the state must register with the New York Department of State Division of Corporation.
 Foreign LLCs must appoint a registered agent for service of process physically located in New York.
 To register, file an Application of Authority with the Division of Corporations.
+The form is available on the Department of State Division of Corporations website.
 The application must be filed by mail.
-The filing fee is $250.
-The application must be accompanied by a certificate of existence or similar document from the LLC's home state no more than one year old.
+The filing fee is $250 and the application must include a certificate of existence or similar document from the LLC's home state that is no more than one year old.